mattj23/covid-delta-usa/readme.md

 While most modeling approaches combine the probability of social contact and the complex biological probability of infection into a single R<sub>0</sub> or growth factor which gets fit based on empirical data, the point of this model is to try to isolate the biological, micro-scale infection mechanics from the separate, macro-scale effects of social behavior.

 The reason to go through all of that effort is to be able to implement any arbitrarily complex micro-scale behavior in a simple and obvious way.
 To simulate *any* behavior at the micro-scale, all that needs to be done is to implement the code that enacts the behavior forward in time and (if needed) to add any data fields to the simulated individuals necessary to track related state.
 The model can then be run forward many times and the aggregate effect observed.
-The cost of this profound simplicity is a significant increase in CPU time.
+The cost of this profound simplicity is a significant increase in CPU time (*this tradeoff is somewhat mitigated by writing extremely performance-conscious C++ code, but these simulations are still computationally expensive compared to curve fitting or solving PDEs*).

 The role of the normalized contact probability, which is a value that determines the rate of potentially transmissible events, is to provide a tunable parameter into the model to account for the more difficult to quantify social and policy factors.
 This is the value to be adjusted to match empirical data, but one whose effects will always be constrained by the micro-scale behavior.